xembook/catbuffer-generators/generators/python/README.md

 This library helps serialize and deserialize NEM's Catapult entities in Python applications.

-The library's main client may be a community-driven NEM Python SDK (nem2-sdk-python) but it can also be used alone.
+The library's main client is (symbol-sdk-core-python).
+We suggest not using this library directly.

+Right now only transactions and related objects are generated in sensible manner, support ffor state-related objects will be added in future.

 ## Installation & Usage
 ### pip install